heiswayi/heiswayi.nrird.com/about.md

 This website is built on top of the [Jekyll](http://jekyllrb.com), a static site generator, and being deployed automatically using [Netlify](https://www.netlify.com/) service.
 The source code of this website is being hosted privately on [BitBucket](https://bitbucket.org/heiswayi/).
 The image content on this website is hosted using [imgur](https://imgur.com/) service.
 The primary domain for this website (`nrird.com`) is registered using [hover](https://www.hover.com/) and it's being managed via [Cloudflare](https://www.cloudflare.com/) DNS.

 Also, this website is coded using [Visual Studio Code](https://code.visualstudio.com/) on [Linux Lite 4.6](https://www.linuxliteos.com/) system.
+Most of the contents are written in [markdown format](/markdown-cheatsheet).
+Some contents may contain a mixture of markdown, customized HTML, CSS and JS code.

 {%
     include figure.html